 NIOSH CEILING: The exposure that shall not be exceeded during any part of the workday.
-If instantaneous monitoring is not feasible, the ceiling shall be assumed as a 15-minute TWA exposure (unless otherwise specified) that shall not be exceeded at any time during a workday.

-NIOSH RELs: NIOSH's Recommended Exposure Limits.
+If instantaneous monitoring is not feasible, the ceiling shall be assumed as a 15-minute TWA exposure (unless otherwise specified) that shall not be exceeded at any time during a workday NIOSH RELs: NIOSH's Recommended Exposure Limits.

-PEL: OSHA's Permissible Exposure Limits.
+PEL: OSHA'S Permissible Exposure Limits.
 This exposure value means exactly the same as a TLV, except that it is enforceable by OSHA.
-PEL (continued): The OSHA Permissible Exposure Limits are based in the 1989 PELs and the June, 1993 Air Contaminants Rule (Federal Register: 58: 35338-35351 and 58: 40191).
+The OSHA Permissible Exposure Limits are based in the 1989 PELs and the June, 1993 Air Contaminants Rule (Federal Register: 58: 35338-35351 and 58: 40191).
 Both the current PELs and the vacated PELs are indicated.
 The phrase, "Vacated 1989 PEL" is placed next to the PEL that was vacated by Court Order.

 SKIN: Used when a there is a danger of cutaneous absorption.

-STEL: Short Term Exposure Limit, usually a 15-minute time-weighted average (TWA) exposure that should not be exceeded at any time during a workday, even if the 8-hr TWA is within the TLV-TWA, PEL-TWA or REL-TWA.
+STEL: Short Term Exposure Limit, usually a 15-minute time-weighted average (TWA) exposure that should not be exceeded at any time during a workday, even if the 8-hr TWA is within the TLV-TWA, PEL-TWA or REL-TWA to a 10-hr (REL) workday and a 40-hr workweek.